-(Unshaded areas) 'Group 2' areas of significant protection from wind energy development.
-Proposals will require to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting, design or other mitigation and assessment against the criteria in policy E2.

-(Purple shaded areas) 'Group 3' areas with potential for wind energy development, where wind energy development is likely to be acceptable subject to detailed consideration against the criteria in policy E2.

-5. Replacing the words "low carbon and renewable energy proposals" in the first and third paragraph of policy E2 on page 127 with "low and zero carbon renewable energy proposals".

-6. Replacing the word "submit" in the last sentence in the second paragraph of policy E2 with "demonstrate" to read:

-"Where appropriate, applications will be required to demonstrate satisfactory mitigation measures to alleviate any unacceptable adverse effects.".

-7. Adding an additional bullet point to the end of the existing list of 16 criteria in policy E2 on page 127 as follows:
+- (Unshaded areas) 'Group 2' areas of significant protection from wind energy development.
+Proposals will require to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting, design or other mitigation and assessment against the criteria in policy E2. - (Purple shaded areas) 'Group 3' areas with potential for wind energy development, where wind energy development is likely to be acceptable subject to detailed consideration against the criteria in policy E2. - 5.
+Replacing the words "low carbon and renewable energy proposals" in the first and third paragraph of policy E2 on page 127 with "low and zero carbon renewable energy proposals". - 6.
+Replacing the word "submit" in the last sentence in the second paragraph of policy E2 with "demonstrate" to read: - "Where appropriate, applications will be required to demonstrate satisfactory mitigation measures to alleviate any unacceptable adverse effects.". - 7.
+Adding an additional bullet point to the end of the existing list of 16 criteria in policy E2 on page 127 as follows: - "17.

-"17.
 Opportunities for energy storage.".

+Issue 33 Soil and Noise Development plan reference: Policy E4: Soil Policy E5:Noise Reporter: Alison Kirkwood

+Body or person(s) submitting a representation raising the issue (including reference number):

+Scottish Natural Heritage (178/12) James Bennett (234/3)

+Provision of the

+development plan

+to which the issue

+rolatos:

-Issue 33 Soil and Noise Development plan reference: Policy E4: Soil Policy E5:Noise Reporter: Alison Kirkwood Body or person(s) su number): bmitting a representation raising the issue (including reference Scottish Natural Herita James Bennett (234/3 Provision of the development plan to which the issue relates: Chapter 5: Promoting a Low Carbon Place Planning authority's summary of the representation(s): (a) Policy E4: Soil Objections Scottish Natural Heritage (178/12) Generally, support this policy.
-However, the need to "minimise adverse impacts on soils, including the unnecessary disturbance of peat or other carbon rich soils" could be strengthened to ensure adverse impacts on soils are avoided. (b) Policy E5:Noise Objections James Bennett (234/3) The community adjacent to the Maidenhill Development has been subject to excessive noise levels in excess of 10 months due to rock breaking due to 'Platforming' of the site.
-Modifications sought by those submitting representations: (a) Policy E4: Soil Scottish Natural Heritage (178/12) Recommend amending the following wording: "Proposals will be required to minimise adverse impact on soil, avoiding the unnecessary disturbance of peat and other carbon rich soils"
+Chapter 5: Promoting a Low Carbon Place

+(a) Policy E4: Soil

+- Generally, support this policy. - However, the need to "minimise adverse impacts on soils, including the unnecessary disturbance of peat or other carbon rich soils" could be strengthened to ensure adverse impacts on soils are avoided.